PPJINHONG/coinwebsite-react/README.md

-# Movie website made for practice using only react
+# Coin website made for practice using only react

 (https://PPJINHONG.github.io/coinwebsite-react/).